AnonymerNiklasistanonym/RaspiForBeginners/README.md

 pi@raspberrypi:~ $ ▮
 ```

-Therefore when you run a PHP server the server automatically does this conversion every time a user wants to see a `.php` document and get's back only a normal `.html` website.
+Therefore, when you run a PHP server the server automatically does this conversion every time a user wants to see a `.php` document and get's back only a normal `.html` website.

+You can easily install it with the command: `sudo apt-get install php` (on debian/-derivates)

 ### Ruby